cirosantilli/latex-submodule/readme.md

 latex shared files, meant to be factor out code amongst latex projects

+things it factors out include:

+- the `makefile`
+- `.gitignore`
+- common `.sty` file options

 it also supports markdown to pdf conversion in an analogous way to the tex to pdf conversion

-it should be included as a submodule on latex projects
+the advantage of this method is that whenever updates are done to the shared files, you can easily add them to other repository by:

+    cd submodule
+    git pull

+# example

+a working example that illustrates the usage of this submodule

 things it factors out include:

 - the `makefile`
 - `.gitignore`
 - common `.sty` file options

-# example

-a working example that illustrates the usage of this submodule is be kept at <https://github.com/cirosantilli/latex-cheat>
+is be kept at <https://github.com/cirosantilli/latex-cheat>

 you can get it with: